 - the use of State employees for religious purposes

 A successful HAI campaign, spearheaded by our Director of Ceremonies, Brian Whiteside, came to fruition with the passage of the Civil Registration (Amendment) Bill to give legal status to Humanist marriage through the Dáil and Seanad in late 2012.
-At the time of writing (April 2013) the HAI are in touch with the General Register Office and working through the process of having HAI celebrants approved as marriage solmenisers.
+HAI celebrants are now included on the GRO list of marriage solmenisers.

 Previous Single-Issue Public Campaigns